-A Medical Exam performed by an IRCC-authorized panel physician less than 12 months ago is required for students who will be working with patients or children, even if your country is exempt from the medical exam requirement.
-Students applying for a study permit extension within Canada may be exempt from the requirement to undergo a second medical examination.
-Please check your eligibility with NorQuest International.
+A Medical Exam performed by an IRCCauthorized panel physician less than 12 months ago is required for students who will be working with patients or children, even if your country is exempt from the medical exam requirement.

 In-Person vs. Online studies: